nhejazi/biotmle/README.md

 parameter that stabilizes standard error in a manner that reduces the false discovery rate or the family-wise error rate (Hejazi et al., n.d.).
-Improvements upon prior TML-based approaches to biomarker discovery (e.g., Bembom et al. (2009)) include the use of concentration inequality tail bounds to provide robust inference even when the finite-sample distribution of the estimator deviates from normality (Rosenblum and van der Laan 2009).
-Utilities are also provided for performing clustering through *supervised distance matrices*, using the EIF-based estimates to draw out the underlying contributions of individual biomarkers to the target parameter of interest (Pollard and van der Laan 2008).
+Improvements upon prior TML-based approaches to biomarker discovery (e.g., Bembom et al. (2009)) include the use of reference distributions inspired by concentration inequality tail bounds to provide robust inference even when the finite-sample distribution of the estimator deviates from normality (Rosenblum and van der Laan 2009).
+Utilities are also provided for performing clustering through *supervised distance matrices*, using the EIF-based estimates to draw out underlying contributions of biomarkers to the target parameter of interest (Pollard and van der Laan 2008).

 -----